TemariVirus/zxc/README.md

 Several environment variables affect zxc:

 - `ZXC_FORCE_ZIG_VERSION` - If non-empty, this Zig version is always used regardless of `build.zig.zon`.
 Good for pinning Zig versions in scripts.
-  Not recommended to set it to "master" as zxc does not track the pinned version of "master".
+  Not recommended to set it to "master" as the "master" version is always changing.
 - `ZXC_ALWAYS_INSTALL` - If non-empty, Zig versions are always installed when needed.
 Ignored when running `zig` from the CLI (answer those prompts!).

 ### Installing custom Zig versions